 Last week in Bali, Canadian spirituality entrepreneur Nik Wood sustained massive brain and head injuries in an ‘accident’ at a healing retreat.

-The longterm Ubud expat and member of the influential inner circle of Ubud’s spirituality industry was among a hand-picked elite, including a large number of American influencers who had been flown in to Bali to participate in a breathwork retreat to heal trauma and activate their dream lives.
+The longterm Ubud expat and member of the influential inner circle of Ubud’s spirituality industry was among a hand-picked elite, including a large number of American influencers who had been flown in to Bali to participate in a breathwork and yoga retreat to advertised as a cure for trauma and a way to and ‘activate their dream lives’.

 The event was facilitated by a menagerie of Ubud’s up and coming own influencers, including those at Karma House and Yogi Lab, seeking dollar and power on the massive anxiety and motivation market, and by Marcel Hof , who is leveraging off the success and fame of the Wim Hof breathing method.

-Trauma release and empowerment techniques were packaged as ‘healing’ technologies designed to make participants ‘limitless’ and involved, as far as I can discover, over 30 days, extensive hours of hyperventilation, special modern ‘pranayama’ breath pumping and retention activities, which even others who work with breath control regimes describe as extreme.
-Anthony Robbins-inspired extraversion crowd mechanics were interspersed with regular plunges into ice cold and hot water.
+Trauma release and empowerment techniques were packaged as ‘healing’ technologies designed to make participants ‘limitless’ and involved, as far as I can discover, over 30 days, extensive hours of hyperventilation, special ‘pranayama’ breath pumping and retention activities, among other ‘yogic’ activities which even others who work in the industry describe as extreme.
+There were Anthony Robbins-inspired extraversion crowd mechanics designed for entrainment and loyalty-building, all interspersed with regular plunges into ice cold and hot water.

 But there was criticism and concern even before Nik, tragically, sustained his head injuries.

-And there is criticism bubbling away everywhere about Bali’s ‘spirituality ‘ industry, and the ethics and qualifications of those who dominate it.
+And there is criticism bubbling away everywhere about Bali’s ‘spirituality’ industry, and the ethics (or lack of) and qualifications (and worth of) of those who dominate it.

 Visitors at Limitless who witnessed the retreat said it was unsafe.
 They said there was not enough support or assistance given to the 30 or so people who were there, in case of physical or psychological breaks.
 They said it was high risk.
 They mentioned it and were not invited back.

-Later, as far as can be gleaned on the rumour mill, because the events organisers refused to comment when I asked them (which is standard in Ubud), Nik got up after days of hyperventilation, ice cold plunges, shouting, releasing his limiting thoughts, and releasing trauma, feeling dizzy, he collapsed, fell onto concrete, shattered his skull, sustained unknown brain damage, and the blood began to flow.
+As far as can be gleaned on the rumour mill, because the events organisers refused to comment when I asked them (which is standard in Ubud), and the media and police have overlooked this and other yoga business scandals here, Nik got up after days of hyperventilation, ice cold plunges, shouting, releasing his ‘limiting thoughts’, and activating trauma, became dizzy, collapsed, fell onto concrete, shattered his skull, sustained unknown brain damage, and the blood began to flow.

 But was this really an accident?